 3. Writing Your First Emails

 It’s best to write a couple of emails simultaneously and save them to your autoresponder.
-Otherwise, you’ll have to think about creating content for your emails constantly.
+Otherwise, you’ll have to constantly think about creating content for your emails.

 Just focus on creating several valuable emails to keep your subscribers engaged for a couple of hours.